 For pedestrians, similarly, tags with alerting provide audio and haptic (e.g. cell phone on vibrate) alerts as machinery approached.

 ARINAlert is designed to be very easy to install.
 A mechanic can install the system in 15 minutes on a forklift.

-We recommend attaching the forklift monitoring unit to as close to the center of the forklift (or any industrial vehicle) with heavy duty zip ties and then attaching the buzzer and light bar to an appropriate place in the cab of the vehicle.
+We recommend attaching the forklift monitoring unit close to the center of the forklift (or any industrial vehicle) with heavy duty zip ties and then attaching the buzzer and light bar to an appropriate place in the cab of the vehicle.
 Ensure that the light bar is visible to the operator directly since this is the primary means of alerting the operator.

 Yes.
 The distances are configurable in 10 cm increments, up to 40 m.
 We will configure to your specification during assembly.
 We can provide on-site support or a laptop accessory for self adjustments.

 A single charge will power a tag for 20 hours, long enough to for a double shift.
 Tags can be charged via standard USB port or optional charging stations.

 Yes.
 As long as there is space for the signal to propagate, ARINAlert will function well.
 ARINAlert has proven effective through racking stocked with a variety of products.